Saurabhvsharma/ypg2yui3/digital-clock.md

     + Use additional methods besides _Y.get()_, _Y.set()_ and _Y.setHTML()_.

-Using YUI3 update content in the webpage every five seconds displaying the current time.
+Using YUI3 update content in the webpage every five seconds displaying the current time manipulate the CSS classes attach to the element showing the time.

 ### Steps